gargsaar/singlepage_website_ni/_posts/2020-06-01-command-line-basics.markdown

 ---
 Interacting with a computer through a command-line interface (CLI) is a powerful technique.
 Mastering the command line can greatly improve your productivity during development.
 The best way to do this is to keep a list of selected commands ready for a quick glance whenever you get stuck.

 Below is a curated list of the most fundamental commands.
-I'll keep on updating the list as I'll mature as a developer.
-Would suggest you to bookmark this page.
+Would suggest you to bookmark this page and I'll keep on updating the list.

 #### LINUX TERMINAL